-Private equity briefing: Southeast Asia – April 2017
+EY - Private equity briefing: Southeast Asia – April 2017

 A roundup of private equity deals and capital activities in the quarter as well as trends that are shaping investment decisions today

 2016 saw a slow start for private equity (PE) deals but the pace markedly picked up in the second half.
 More importantly, some large deals were done during the year and we expect this to set the tone for dealmaking in 2017.

 The overall value of PE deals completed in 2016 was US$7.8b, up 41% from 2015.
 The increase in deal value in 2016 was driven by the technology sector, with 3Q16 seeing a staggering US$1.3b being raised by the region’s two ridehailing apps.
 However, overall deal volumes were down, from 162 deals in 2015 to 123 deals in 2016.